-Columbiana County court records are are public records and are available upon request.
+Columbiana County court records are public records and are available upon request.
 Court records include a court case file with a sheet called a docket sheet and each of the motions, documents, and evidence filed during your court case.
 You, and anyone else, can access court records via the Columbiana County website, or by going to the Clerk of Court’s office.

 Clerk of Court